scottstanie/scottstanie.github.io/research/index.md

 {% include image.html url="/images/insar/kilauea_google_earth.jpg" %}

-My main Ph.D. project has used InSAR to monitor surface changes over the Permian Basin in West Texas.
-I've used this data to work with geologists and seismologists in understanding the causes of the induced earthquakes associated with oil and gas production.
+During my Ph.D., I used InSAR to monitor surface changes over the Permian Basin in West Texas.
+I've used this data to work with geologists and seismologists to better understand the causes of the induced earthquakes associated with oil and gas production.

 Below is an interactive map to play around with the cumulative vertical deformation between November 2014 and January 2019 from our paper: